spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Bandpass RMS Band Width (Koornneef)
 -----------------------------------

-For a bandpass, :meth:`~synphot.SpectralElement.rmswidth` implements the bandpass RMS width as defined in
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.rmswidth` implements the bandpass RMS width as defined in
 :ref:`Koornneef et al. 1986 <synphot-ref-koornneef1986>` (page 836), where
 :math:`\lambda_{0}` is the :ref:`synphot-formula-avgwv`.